 |

-The Panel F is a most unusual lamp which was conceived by GE and BTH Mazda during the late 1950's.
-GE launched it at the World's Fair in 1964-65, but it was withdrawn just a few years later due to production difficulties.
+The Panel F is a most unusual lamp, conceived by GE and BTH-Mazda during the late 1950's.
+It was launched by GE launched at the 1964-65 World's Fair, but withdrawn just a few years later due to production difficulties.
 BTH never put the lamps into production and followed a different approach, culminating in the famous Thorn 2D lamp 15 years later.

-Panel F consists of two flat sheets of soft glass which have been specially shaped by a novel vacuum forming process, in which the heated glass panels were sucked down over a mould by vacuum.
+The Panel F consists of two flat sheets of soft glass, specially shaped by a novel vacuum forming process in which the heated glass panels were sucked down over a mould by vacuum.
 Parallel tubular sections are moulded into the back panel to contain the discharge, and thirty-six dimples are impressed into the front face to increase luminous efficacy and provide a more attractive surface.
 With the aid of a frit glass sealing material, the two panels are fused together all around the rim, and at several points across the centre of the panel to ensure that the discharge follows an M-shaped path over the whole area.